 Sara Hiom, director of early diagnosis at Cancer Research UK, said key risk factors for melanoma include excessive exposure to UV rays from the sun or sunbeds, a pale skin colour and high number of moles, and a family or personal history of the disease.

 She said: “One of the reasons for the difference (between men and women) may be attitudes towards seeing a doctor.
 We tend to be reluctant to 'waste' the doctor's time - men are especially likely to put it off.

 “If something goes wrong with the car then you sort it out straight away.
 The same should go for you - if you, or your partner, notice any unusual or persistent changes then see your GP.
 The key thing is to get to know your skin and what's normal for you so you're more likely to notice something out of the ordinary.

-She added that it was essential for people to protect their skin in the sun and take care not to burn, and recommended putting on a T-shirt in strong sun, seeking out shade and using a sunscreen with at least SPF15 and good UVA protection.
+She said it was essential for people to protect their skin in the sun and take care not to burn, and recommended putting on a T-shirt in strong sun, seeking out shade and using a sunscreen with at least SPF15 and good UVA protection.

 “Sunburn is a clear sign that the DNA in your skin cells has been damaged and, over time, this can lead to skin cancer.”

 She added: “These habits are particularly important for young men and women, because it's far better to prevent skin cancer in the first place.